priyaraj7/happy-coding/rm-docker.md

 ### Step 4: Remove Images

-Finally, you can remove the Docker images associated with the XYZ app.
+Finally, you can remove the Docker images associated with the specific app.
 To do this, replace `IMAGE_ID` with the actual Image ID from the previous step and execute the following command:

 ```bash
 docker rmi <IMAGE_ID>